 --exact | If specified, only tags on the exact --commit are checked | false |

-The create-tag
+create-tag

 command is used to create a new semantic version tag on a specified commit.
 It auto-discovers the most recent semantic version by searching using the same logic as in fetch-tag

-# defaults to using the current working directory as the repository, searching backwards from the current HEAD commit
+above and then creates a new tag by incrementing the desired semantic version component.# defaults to using the current working directory as the repository, searching backwards from the current HEAD commit

 > semver-git create-tag